Spartronics4915/2019-DeepSpace/OdometryNotes.md

     final Twist2d velocityD = getVelocityFromDeltas(leftDelta, rightDelta, heading);

     /* method 2:
      *  Directly sample the current wheel velocities.
-     *  Convert to a central-axis velocity.
+Here, linear velocities
+     *  are measured in inches/sec.
+Since the integration step below expects
+     *  velocity to be measured in inches/loopinterval, this version of velocity
+     *  can't be used directly.
+Moreover, the velocity we obtain from the wheel
+     *  encoders is integrated over a different time interval than one
+     *  loop-interval.
+It's not clear which estimation technique would deliver
+     *  a better result.
+For visualization purposes velocityK (in inches/sec)
+     *  is in the standard human-readable form.
+Also of note, this variant
+     *  doesn't include the gyro heading in its calculation.
      */
     final Twist2d velocityK = Kinematics.forwardKinematics(
                                 mDrive.getLeftLinearVelocity(),